imagej/imagej.github.io/_pages/licensing/index.md

 ## Exceptions

 Since each project consists of many components, some may be licensed differently.
 You can always find the license of each project in a `LICENSE.txt` or similar file of the relevant repository on [GitHub](/develop/github).
 That said, in general, the table below is accurate with very few exceptions.
-When there *is* an exception, it is often licensed more permissively than the rest of the project—for example, the core of [Bio-Formats](/formats/bio-formats) is licensed under [BSD-2](/licensing/bsd) ([1](https://github.com/openmicroscopy/bioformats/blob/develop/components/formats-bsd/LICENSE.txt)), and the [ImageJ](/software/imagej) and [SCIFIO](/libs/scifio) tutorials are licensed under [CC0](/licensing/public-domain) ([1](https://github.com/imagej/tutorials/blob/master/README.md), [2](https://github.com/scifio/scifio-tutorials/blob/master/README.md)), waiving all copyright interest as allowed by law.
+When there *is* an exception, it is often licensed more permissively than the rest of the project—for example, the core of [Bio-Formats](/formats/bio-formats) is licensed under [BSD-2](/licensing/bsd) ([1](https://github.com/openmicroscopy/bioformats/blob/develop/components/formats-bsd/LICENSE.txt)), and the [ImageJ2](/software/imagej2) and [SCIFIO](/libs/scifio) tutorials are licensed under [CC0](/licensing/public-domain) ([1](https://github.com/imagej/tutorials/blob/master/README.md), [2](https://github.com/scifio/scifio-tutorials/blob/master/README.md)), waiving all copyright interest as allowed by law.

-## A note about ImageJ 1.x
+## A note about ImageJ

-The [ImageJ 1.x](/software/imagej-1.x) project is developed at the National Institutes of Health, a United States government organization.
+The original [ImageJ](/software/imagej) project is developed at the National Institutes of Health, a United States government organization.
 Hence, pursuant to [U.S. copyright law Title 17, Section 105](http://www.copyright.gov/title17/92chap1.html#105), no copyright applies.
 However, that waiver of copyright applies only to U.S. law, and does not apply to other countries.
-Furthermore, the ImageJ 1.x project includes substantial effort and code from individuals who are not U.S. government employees, making the legal status of ImageJ 1.x as a whole decidedly unclear.
+Furthermore, the ImageJ project includes substantial effort and code from individuals who are not U.S. government employees, making the legal status of ImageJ as a whole unclear.
 For further reading, see the {% include wikipedia title='Copyright status of work by the U.S. government' text='Wikipedia article "Copyright status of work by the U.S. government"'%}.

 ## Developers: How to use this page

 If you will be creating and/or consuming open source code, you should familiarize yourself with the options for [managing copyright information](http://softwarefreedom.org/resources/2012/ManagingCopyrightInformation.html).
-There are numerous tools for assisting in license management; in ImageJ projects, for example, the [license-maven-plugin](https://www.mojohaus.org/license-maven-plugin/) is used to maintain file-scope copyright notices.
+There are numerous tools for assisting in license management; in SciJava projects, for example, the [license-maven-plugin](https://www.mojohaus.org/license-maven-plugin/) is used to maintain file-scope copyright notices.

 ### Linking to these libraries